 This was echoed by star Gaten Matarazzo, who plays Dustin in the series.
 Whilst on a panel for Galaxycon Live, he said: “We were in the middle of filming [season] four and then they said, ‘Nope!’
 They said two-week break, and we’ve been gone for three months.”

-Will season 4 be the final series of Stranger Things?
+Will season 4 be the final season of Stranger Things?

 “The truth is we’re definitely going four seasons and there’s very much the possibility of a fifth,” Levy said.
 “Beyond that, it becomes I think very unlikely.”